The Expendables (2000 film)

 The Expendables is a 2000 American made-for-television action film directed by Janet Meyers.
 It was written by Patricia Resnick, Peter Geiger and Bruno Heller.
 It stars Brett Cullen, Robin Givens, Idalis DeLeón and Tempestt Bledsoe.
 It aired April 25, 2000 on the USA Network.

 Plot

-A group of female convicts volunteers for a mission to rescue a woman from a Cuban prison.
+A group of female convicts volunteer for a mission to rescue a woman from a Cuban prison.